 Temple of Zeus

-However, work on the temple recommenced in 175 BC, when king Antiochus IV Epiphanes reigned.
+Nonetheless, work on the temple recommenced in 175 BC, when King Antiochus IV Epiphanes reigned.
 He hired Roman architect Cossutius to create a design for the largest temple in the world.
 Unfortunately, Antiochus died in 164 BC and work ceased once more.

 The Architecture

-The completed Temple of Olympian Zeus was the largest in Ancient Greece, even larger than the Parthenon.
-It was originally conceived as a temple of Doric Order, with a planned two rows of 8 columns wide and two rows with 21 colums in the length.
+The Temple of the Olympian Zeus was the largest in Ancient Greece, even larger than the Parthenon.
+It was originally conceived as a temple of Doric Order, with a planned two rows of eight columns wide and two rows with twenty-one columns in the length.

 Cossutius significantly altered the original design.
-He added Corinthian capitals and planned three rows of 8 columns at the fronts of the temple and two rows of 21 columns in the length.
+He added Corinthian capitals and planned three rows of eight columns at the fronts of the temple and two rows of twenty-one columns in the length.
 Hadrian mostly followed this design.

 Arch of Hadrian